8 reasons it can be hard to stick to a budget – and how to beat them

 Solution – count them as part of your monthly budget: try to put aside money every month for these one-off payments.
 If you save up a little towards annual expenses each month, you’ll have a pot saved up when it’s time to pay.
 This could also help for budgeting for birthday or Christmas presents.

 If you need help sticking to a budget, a ‘jam-jar’ account like thinkmoney’s could help.
-The Personal Account, for which monthly fees are payable, sets aside how much you have to spend on certain bills, so you can’t go over budget.
+The Current Account, for which monthly fees are payable, sets aside how much you have to spend on certain bills, so you can’t go over budget.